YuanTian1991/YuanTian1991.github.io/contents/notes/2022-12-31-Coursera---Regression-Models/index.md

 abstract: 'Regression is am important tool that I should have dug into years ago.
 Here are just some key notes I write done during my learning with the Coursera course Regression Model.'
 ---

+"All models are wrong, some models are useful" -- George Box

 I am following the [Regression Model Course on Coursera](https://www.coursera.org/learn/regression-models).
 This note is just a collection of high-dense knowledge I absorbed from the course, and my understanding/key-code .etc.
 A super-mini summary.
 Also, One book I should read along with the course is [this one](https://leanpub.com/regmods) (maybe later one day 😅), which can be freely downloaded.

 Why we still need to learn regression in nowadays where machine learning (ML) is surging up?
 One key advantage of regression against machine learning is the highly interpretable model fits.